-Page Rules · Cloudflare Workers docs
+Page Rules

 - Because this is a Worker route, Cloudflare disables a number of features, including some that would be set by Page Rules.

-- Page Rules run as part of normal request proessing with some features now disabled.
+- Page Rules run as part of normal request processing with some features now disabled.

 - Worker executes.